Assassination of Sadi Carnot: Sadi Carnot: a president in conflict with anarchists

-In the summer of 1892, Ravachol was the first anarchist executed in France after Carnot refused to grant him a pardon, despite a campaign by the anarchist press to obtain it.
-This execution caused a profound shock among anarchists and centralised their attention on Carnot.
-Louise Michel opened her text Today or Tomorrow, shortly after the anarchist's execution, by writing about the Élysée palace, official residence of the French President:So much the better if these bandits have finished their work.
+So much the better if these bandits have finished their work.
 The scaffold has started the party, and the fire will beat its wings over the apotheosis.

 The blood of Ravachol splashes, from his false collar to his cuffs, the cold man of the Élysée.

 The Élysée!
 That's the spot that draws the looks!

 From it the grand finale, the final bouquet will rise into the air, and the cross of Our Lady of the Slaughter will be the streetlamp.